-- a) If a person is unsure whether a suspected incident is considered research misconduct, he/ she may also contact any member of the Commission for Research Integrity or the Human Resources Unit to discuss it informally and confidentially. - b) Allegations of research misconduct may be communicated through any means to any member of the Commission for Research Integrity or the Head of the Human Resources Unit, who will determine whether the situation could be treated in the HR Unit or will be referred to the Commission for Research Integrity or to the Commission for Harassment Prevention and Treatment (CoPTA).
+- a) If a person is unsure whether a suspected incident is considered research misconduct, he/she may also contact any member of the Commission or the Human Resources Unit to discuss it informally and confidentially. - b) Allegations of research misconduct may be communicated through any means to any member of the Commission for Research Integrity or the Head of the Human Resources Unit, who will determine whether the situation could be treated in the HR Unit or will be referred to the Commission for Research Integrity or to the Commission for harassment prevention and treatment (CoPTA) or be dealt according to the IBEC's Conflict Resolution Procedure.
 Where possible, the allegation should be provided in sufficient detail to enable the commission to assess it appropriately.

-The Commission for Research Integrity appoints an Instructor [4] who usually interviews the parties and key witnesses, as well as examining relevant research records and materials.
+The Commission for Research Integrity appoints an Instructor [4], who usually interviews the parties and key witnesses, as well as examines relevant research records and materials.

-Based on the information recapped by the Instructor, the Commission will decide if the situation falls within the definition of research misconduct and, in consequence, decides to start an investigation or not.
+Based on the information recapped by the Instructor, the Commission will decide if the situation falls within the definition of research misconduct and in consequence decides to start or not an investigation.